 An MRI is perhaps the very best diagnostic tool in the entire back pain field.
 But do not forget: MRI results are still open to interpretation.
 Several doctors might read the exact same results in a variety of ways.

-Some doctors use the MRI as an objective fact-finding tool.
+Some doctors use herniated disc MRI as an objective fact-finding tool.
 They simply look at the images and decide whether or not a herniated disc is likely to be the cause of a given pain condition.
 Most doctors understand that herniations and disc degeneration are a normal part of life for many patients and are not necessarily the cause of any problematic symptoms.
 These impartial doctors might even be so brave as to advise a patient that a herniated disc exists, but does not seem to be the cause of any painful condition.

 However, other doctors take the opportunity to exploit any disc abnormality.
 They will use the diagnostic nocebo effect to impart fear into the hearts of patients who demonstrate even the mildest asymptomatic disc irregularity.

 Telling a 40 year old that they have degeneration in the lumbar spine is like telling them that they are getting some wrinkles and gray hair; nothing more!
 It would be highly unusual to find an adult without spinal degeneration.

 However, this still does not prevent these doctors from using the disc as a scapegoat for pain, regardless of what the actual MRI test reveals.
 This is and always has been one of my biggest personal complaints with the profit-driven back pain industry.
 While some doctors are incredible caregivers, others actually seek to manufacture pain as a means of achieving financial success.

 Oh yes, I should mention that I have first hand experience with this type of exploitative care.
 Most of my fear and anxiety was a direct result of the doomsday attitude provided by the diagnostic radiologists and the orthopedic surgeons they worked for.
 According to some of these doctors, I was on the verge of compete disability and was facing imminent surgery.
 This was over 25 years ago.
 Thankfully, I was not as stupid as they must have thought.